discopop-project/discopop/README.md

 Follow the steps in [setup](https://discopop-project.github.io/discopop/setup/discopop/) to install DiscoPoP.
 To setup the [Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=TUDarmstadt-LaboratoryforParallelProgramming.discopop) (recommended for general use of the framework), please follow [these steps](https://discopop-project.github.io/discopop/setup/vscx/).

-For a brief introduction into the [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=TUDarmstadt-LaboratoryforParallelProgramming.discopop), please follow the [walk-through example](https://discopop-project.github.io/discopop/examples/walk_through_gui/).
+For a brief introduction to the [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=TUDarmstadt-LaboratoryforParallelProgramming.discopop), please follow the [walk-through example](https://discopop-project.github.io/discopop/examples/walk_through_gui/).
-For a brief introduction into the command line tools, please refer to the [tools overview](https://discopop-project.github.io/discopop/Tools) and follow the [command-line walk-through example](https://discopop-project.github.io/discopop/examples/walk_through/).
+For a brief introduction to the command line tools, please refer to the [tools overview](https://discopop-project.github.io/discopop/Tools) and follow the [command-line walk-through example](https://discopop-project.github.io/discopop/examples/walk_through/).

 For detailed information on the gathered and stored data as well as the tools themselves, please refer to [data](https://discopop-project.github.io/discopop/Data) and the pages of the individual tools in the [tools overview](https://discopop-project.github.io/discopop/Tools).

 ## TL;DR
-This example installs DiscoPoP, instruments and builds the provided example, analyzes the results and prints the identified parallelization suggestions to the console.
+This example installs DiscoPoP, instruments and builds the provided example, analyzes the results, and prints the identified parallelization suggestions to the console.
 In case any issues arise during the process, please refer to the detailed [setup instructions](https://discopop-project.github.io/discopop/Setup), contact us via GitHub messages, or get in contact by mail to [discopop-support@lists.parallel.informatik.tu-darmstadt.de](mailto:discopop-support@lists.parallel.informatik.tu-darmstadt.de).
 ```
 # setup DiscoPoP